hyp-do/BFM1/README.md

 C. A modify part form, with fields that populate with pre-saved data, showing the following controls:
 - Radio buttons for “In-House” and “Outsourced” parts
 - Buttons for “Save” and “Cancel”
-- text boxes for ID, name, inventory level, price, max and min values, and company name or machine ID
+- Text boxes for ID, name, inventory level, price, max and min values, and company name or machine ID
 - Labels for ID, name, inventory level, price, max and min values, the application title, and company name or machine ID

 D. An add product form, showing the following controls: